manuelbertelli/primordial-harmony-theory/README.md

 - **Share**: Add your research, simulations, or theoretical explorations to the `contributions` folder.

 ## Contact
-- For direct inquiries or to get more involved with the project, please contact [Your Contact Information].
+- For direct inquiries or to get more involved with the project, please contact manuelbertelli@gmail.com.

 ## License
-- This project is licensed under [Your Preferred License], see the LICENSE file for details.
+- This project is licensed under [LICENSE], see the LICENSE file for details.

 Join us in unraveling the mysteries of the universe through the lens of the Theory of Primordial Harmony!